gayathripalani/weather-app/README.md

-# user-management
+# weather-app

-This is a simple web app for list users and scroll to particular user onclick
+This is a simple web app for weather

 Development